Today – 5 Quick and Easy Apple Recipes for Kids

 - Preheat oven to 170°c.

-- Lie the apple slices in an oven proof dish, reserve a few for decoration if you like.
+- Lie the apple slices in an baking dish, reserve a few for decoration if you like.

 - Sprinkle over the brown sugar and cinnamon and a tablespoon of water and pop it in the oven to start softening while you mix the sponge.